 - Be more courageous

 Say yes to the new opportunities and adventures that come your way, and you might finally achieve the goals you have set for yourself.
 After all, you won’t get your dream job if you are too afraid to apply for it.
+You won’t know how it feels to be loved if you don’t give someone a chance to love you.

 If you usually find yourself self-sabotaging your relationships, learn to be more courageous and trust the new people in your life by being more open with them.
 Baggage from your past should be left in the past and should not affect your current relationships.
 You should remind yourself that this is a different situation with a different person; hence the outcome could be different.